 If you are filing a joint return, disregard community property laws.
-If your spouse died in 2004 and had no earned income, see Pub.
-503. If your spouse was a student or disabled in 2004, see the instructions for line 5.
+If your spouse died in 2005, see Pub.
+503. If your spouse was a student or disabled in 2005, see the instructions for line 5.

 Spouse Who Was a Student or Disabled